 Instead, the project proposes to explore gradual impacts, which may occur over years and in a soldier’s home country.

 The study also looks beyond an individual’s identity in the military to explore the social and cultural networks that soldiers are part of and how these may shift following foreign missions.

-Ghana, Liberia, Sierra Leone, The Gambia, and Uganda
+Ghana, Liberia, Nigeria, Sierra Leone, and The Gambia

 Using in-depth interviews with returned peacekeepers and military decision makers, the project focuses on three key themes: